plovercode/course-python-geospatial/notebooks/11-xarray-intro.md

 The true color data set for Ghent `./data/gent/raster/2020-09-17_Sentinel_2_L1C_True_color.tiff` contains 3 bands.
 Plotting with the `imshow` function can plot 3-D (RGB) data sets, but when running `gent.plot.imshow()`, we get an error.
 This is because matplotlib expects data in the range of [0..1] for floats or [0..255] for integers.

-The data type of this specific array `gent` is 16bit unsigned integer.
-Detailed info on data types is out of scope of this course, but remember that using 16bit unsigned integer, it can contain `2**16` different (all positive) integer values to represent the data range (in this case 0 to 1):
+When working with the original raw data of the file, the data type of this specific array `gent` is 16bit unsigned integer.
+Remember that using 16bit unsigned integer, it can contain `2**16` different (all positive) integer values to represent the data range (in this case 0 to 1):

 ```
 >>> 2**16